monzo/docs/source/includes/_scarts.md

 We (Monzo) will release these changes as of 2022-08-01.
 This will not be a breaking change.

-All user authenticated 90-day consents will continue to be valid (unless expired as of 2022-08-01).
-After this date, when a 90-day consent expires the user will be required to re-authenticate which will create a “long-lived” consent.
+Consents created before this date will expire after 90-days, as before.
+Consents created after this date will be long-lived.

 TPPs will still be able to provide an `ExpirationDateTime` on the consent request at which time the consent will expire.
 If this is not populated, the permissions will be long-lived.